dveeden/docs-tidb-operator/en/enable-admission-webhook.md

     admissionWebhook:
       apiservice:
         insecureSkipTLSVerify: false # Enable TLS verification
-        tlsSecret: "<secret-name>" # The name of the secret created in Step 3
+        tlsSecret: "webhook-server-secret" # The name of the secret belonging to the certificate created in Step 3
         caBundle: "<caBundle>" # The value of `ca.crt` obtained in the above step
     ```